Dr. Sylvia Ramirez

 When Pregnant or Trying to Conceive: Dr. Sylvia Shares Safer Skincare Alternatives

 Are you pregnant or trying to conceive?
 Check out this Vogue Singapore article by Alli Sim about safe skincare substitutes when expecting or trying.
-Our very own Dr. Sylvia is one of the doctors featured in the post, sharing substitutes for hydroquinone, Botox, and a few other skincare ingredients.
+Our very own Dr. Sylvia is one of the doctors featured in the post, sharing substitutes for hydroquinone, Botulinum Toxin, and a few other skincare ingredients.

 Dr. Sylvia shed light on the following things: